godotengine/godot-demo-projects/xr/openxr_binding_modifier_demo/README.md

 Renderer: Compatibility

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/0000
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/openxr-binding-modifier-demo/

 ## How does it work?

 OpenXR has introduced a system called binding modifiers that allow you to add additional logic to the action map.
 Currently there are only two modifiers available but more will likely be coming.

+> [!WARNING]
+>
-**Warning:** Binding modifiers are optional features that need to be enabled and may not be available on all platforms.
+> Binding modifiers are optional features that need to be enabled and may not
+> be available on all platforms.

 ## Local Floor Reference Space